In-Context Learning Enhanced Credibility Transformer: Introduction

 \subsubsection{Classical credibility theory}

 Credibility theory provides the theoretical foundation for combining individual experience with collective information in actuarial applications.
 The seminal work of \citet{buhlmann1967experience} and \citet{buhlmann1970glaubwurdigkeit} established the mathematical framework for an optimal linear prediction taking into account both sources of information.
-Generally, combining different sources of information involves intractable Bayesian posterior computations, and coping with this intractability, \citet{buhlmann1967experience} proposed a best-linear approximation by minimizing the mean squared error (MSE).
+In general, combining different sources of information involves intractable Bayesian posterior computations, and coping with this intractability, \citet{buhlmann1967experience} proposed a best-linear approximation by minimizing the mean squared error (MSE).
 This linear approximation takes the form

-where $Y$ reflects the individual experience, $\mu_0$ is the collective information, and $\alpha \in [0,1]$ is the {\it credibility weight} that weighs these two components.
+where $Y$ reflects the individual experience, $\mu_0$ is the collective information, and $\alpha \in [0,1]$ is a {\it credibility weight} that weighs these two components.
 The credibility weight takes the form

-where $w>0$ is a case weight indicating the amount of information contained in the individual observation $Y$ and $\kappa>0$ is the {\it credibility coefficient} (hyper-parameter) that balances between individual and collective information.
-Basically, this credibility coefficient gives the trade-off between the different uncertainties involved at the individual and the collective level; see \citet{BuhlmannGisler} for an extended discussion.
+where $v>0$ is a case weight indicating the amount of information contained in the individual observation $Y$ and $\kappa>0$ is the {\it credibility coefficient} (hyper-parameter) that balances between individual and collective information.
+This credibility coefficient $\kappa$ describes the trade-off between the different uncertainties involved at the individual and the collective risk level; see \citet{BuhlmannGisler} for an extended discussion.